-Google is a data-loving organisation and so they went out to prove, (through robust, evidence based research) what makes a group of people a high performing team.
+Google is a pro-science organisation and so they went out to prove (through robust, evidence-based research) what’s required to makes a group of people a high performing team.

 - Analysing 180 teams